GoInterject/GoInterject.github.io/wGetStarted/L-Export-BasicDist.md

 <br>

 You have completed the basic distribution section.
-Continue learning about distribution in the [ Lab Export: Advanced Distribution ](/wGetStarted/L-Export-AdvancedDist.html) page.
+Continue learning about distribution in the [ Export: Advanced Distribution ](/wGetStarted/L-Export-AdvancedDist.html) page.